-Yep, it’s totally family friendly!!
+Yep, it’s totally family-friendly!!
 I saw so many cute little kids rocking out at the festival and it just felt so safe for them to be there.
-Like I said, the lack of drunken/drugged up idiots makes for a really cool environment and it’s a great place for little ones to start learning about the importance of music in this world.
+As I said, the lack of drunken idiots makes for a really cool environment and it’s a great place for little ones to start learning about the importance of music in this world.

 10. Live comedy

 Yea!
 There’s comedy too.
 We went and saw a couple of local women who put on one heck of a stand-up show.
 Trust me, I was sceptical too, but they were genuinely fantastic.